Location: Townparks, Birr, Co. Offaly, Ireland

 Room and Board Arrangements:

-Students will be housed in Home Stay accommodation in the town of Birr, Co.
-Offaly.
-Home Stay students live with local families, and experience true home life in provincial Ireland.
-Students are to keep the accommodation clean and tidy at all times and to be respectful towards their Home Stay family and roommates.
-Students will walk (or be dropped to and collected from) a designated meeting point.
+With the exception of the extended field trips in the Burren, the students will be housed in homestay accommodation in the town of Birr, Co.
+Offaly (see schedule).
+Homestay students live with local families, and experience true home life in provincial Ireland.
+Students are to keep the accommodation clean and tidy at all times and to be respectful towards their homestay family and roommates.
+Students will walk (or be dropped to and collected from) a designated meeting point (normally Birr Square or Birr Community School).
 Breakfast and dinner will be provided along with a packed lunch.
-At weekends students are encouraged to avail of their free time and explore Ireland.
+On weekends, students are encouraged to avail of their free time and explore Ireland.
+Food will be provided during extended field trips.
+In the Burren accommodation will be in (single sex) shared dormitory style rooms in local hostels, with meals provided in a communal setting.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.